ryanbarringtoncox/ryanbarringtoncox.github.io/_posts/2015-04-15-blogging-daily.md

 The best way to overcome writer's block is to write every day.
 Quit listening to the inner critic, make a commitment to yourself and start cranking it out.
 I've said it before and I'll say it again:  **Quantity produces quality.** (There's a [mantra](/mantras) for you).

-While I can't be objective about my own writing, I do feel that I created more quality pieces by writing daily for four weeks than I would have writing weekly, even if I spent the whole week reflecting and editing the weekly piece.
+While I can't be objective about my own writing, I do feel that I have created more quality pieces writing daily for four weeks than I would have by writing weekly, even if I spent the whole week reflecting and editing the weekly piece.

 In the first case, I wrote twenty eight posts.
 In the latter, I would have written only four.